Snap & Share: Take Great Vacation Photos

 Nighttime photography is tricky.
 No matter what you’re shooting—the moon, fireworks, a campfire—the key is to keep the camera still.
 A tripod is almost mandatory unless you want your photos to be blurred—a cool effect if you want it, but annoying if you don’t.

 If your camera has a Night mode, turn it on to auto-configure your camera’s settings for shooting in the dark.
-(The Samsung SH100 offers this feature.)
-If not, use a higher ISO level, but remember that your shots will tend to have more noise; that is, marred by colored speckles or snow.
+If not, use a higher ISO level, but remember that your shots will tend to have more noise; that is, marred by coloured speckles or snow.
 A little experimentation will give you a sense of how far you can push the ISO.

 A flash will light up a nearby subject, but if the subject is more than 10 or 20 feet away (depending on the power of the flash, the type of lens and the subject), the flash will do no good.
 Even if it lights up the subject, it may cause red eye, an annoying effect that happens when a person’s pupils are dilated by the darkness.
 You can remove red eye with software on your PC later, but it’s best to avoid it in the first place.